aimeos/laravel-cms/docs/graphql-authentication.md

 ## Logout

-To log out the current user:
+To log the current user out of the application:

 ```graphql
 mutation {